 Bordetella bronchiseptica vaccines are also available with or without CPiV but are considered non-core vaccinations.
 Because of this, not all dogs will routinely receive this vaccination, but if you and your veterinarian are concerned about kennel cough, it can help prevent the illness.

 Aside from vaccinations, keeping your dog away from dogs that may be coughing and not allowing a contaminated dog to share toys or dishes with your dog can help decrease the likelihood of your dog contracting kennel cough.

 Is Kennel Cough Contagious to Humans?

 While rare, kennel cough can be spread to humans.
-Immunocompromised individuals are at risk for contracting this potentially zoonotic disease and should be especially cautious when exposed to contaminated dogs.
+Immunocompromised individuals are at risk for contracting this potentially zoonotic disease (illnesses transmitted between species) and should be especially cautious when exposed to contaminated dogs.